Mary Pearcey

-Mary Pearcey (26 March 1866 – 23 December 1890) was an English woman who was convicted of murdering her lover's wife, Mrs. Phoebe Hogg, and child, Tiggy, on 24 October 1890 and hanged for the crime on 23 December of the same year.
+Mary Eleanor Pearcey (née Wheeler; 26 March 1866 – 23 December 1890) was an English woman who was convicted of murdering her lover's wife, Mrs. Phoebe Hogg, and child, Tiggy, on 24 October 1890 and hanged for the crime on 23 December of the same year.
 The crime is sometimes mentioned in connection with Jack the Ripper, and Pearcey has been posited as a Ripper candidate.

 Early life

-Mary Pearcey was born Mary Eleanor Wheeler in 1866.
+Pearcey was born Mary Eleanor Wheeler in 1866.
 It has been erroneously stated that her father was Thomas Wheeler who was convicted of and hanged for the murder of Edward Anstee.
 However, author Sarah Beth Hopton was unable to find any evidence of connection between the two people, and also found a retraction of the newspaper article in which the misinformation was first printed.

 Mary Wheeler took the name "Pearcey" from John Charles Pearcey, a carpenter with whom she had lived.
 He left her because of her infidelity.
 She later took up residence with a furniture remover, Frank Hogg, who had at least one other lover, Phoebe Styles.
 Styles became pregnant, and Hogg married her at Pearcey's urging.
 They lived in Kentish Town in London.
-Styles gave birth to a daughter also named Phoebe Hogg.
+She gave birth to a daughter also named Phoebe Hogg.